Trongsa Dzong

 The entrance and exit doorways

 The Dzong has four doors, one facing each direction.
-The doors facing east and west were the most frequently used doors; people traveling from eastern Bhutan had to pass through those doors.
+The doors facing east and west were the most frequently used; people travelling from eastern Bhutan had to pass through those doors.
 The north and south doors led to secret passages used by those residing in the Dzong.
 However, at present, the north and east doors are used regularly as the main entrance and exit points.

 All Categories